Otsy/vendor/README.md

 # Vendor

-Vendor copies go dependencies to ./vendor.
+The Vendor tool copies go dependencies to the ./vendor directory.
+This is the simplest way to ensure all necessary dependencies are located in one place without complicated file management or hidden assumptions.
+It only puts dependencies into your vendor directory when you ask it to.

 ## Install